Fishcaaaaake/Fishcaaaaake.github.io/_tabs/about.md

 order: 4
 ---

-I'm Lubna Altayeb, a mathematics student at [Koc University](https://www.ku.edu.tr/) with a particular iterest in combinatorics and graph theory.
+I'm Lubna Altayeb, a mathematics student at [Koc University](https://www.ku.edu.tr/) with a particular interest in combinatorics and graph theory.

 Since 2021, I've cultivated a passion for Tech through competitive programming, software development hackathons, and CTFs.